I consider myself on the path to healing, and I do have a significant remission of symptoms that indicates I'm on the path to complete healing.

-Paul S. reversed the same type coronary artery disease I have, but did it within 26 months, not years.
+Paul S. reversed the same type coronary artery disease I have, and had it worse than I did, but substantially reversed it within 26 months.
 He did it by adhering to Dr. Fuhrman's "Six Week Plan."
 He was running within a year after he started, and has continued on that course for years more.
 He had a scan 26 months after he started that verified his arteries are clear (the kind of verification I can't afford) and ran two half marathons since then (the kind of verification I can afford).

 Here's the link to his story on Dr. Fuhrman's website: www.drfuhrman.com/success/SuccessStory.aspx?id=1214.

 Now his cardiologist initially told him it was critical he have angioplasty as soon as possible.
 He found Dr. Fuhrman's website within a few days, and took immediate, drastic action.
 He became Dr. Fuhrman's patient, and was coached personally by the best.